 lowa's local adult education and literacy programs are responsible for providing fully accessible services.
-Accommodations may modify the conditions of administering a test or change the physical presentation of the assessment instrument in order to compensate for the disability.
-These accommodations are made to allow the test taker with a disability to demonstrate his or her skills and abilities more accurately than if no modifications were made.
+Accommodations may modify the conditions of administering a test or change the physical presentation of the assessment instrument to compensate for the disability.
+These accommodations allow the test taker with a disability to demonstrate his or her skills and abilities more accurately than if no modifications were made.
 In all cases, accommodations must meet the needs of the examinee without changing what the test is intended to measure.

-- A. Participants with disabilities are responsible for requesting accommodations and for submitting documentation of their disability at the time of registration, program entry, or after diagnosis.
+A. Participants with disabilities are responsible for requesting accommodations and for submitting documentation of their disability at the time of registration, program entry, or after diagnosis.
 The request for accommodation should be documented in the participant's file.
 The documentation must show that the disability interferes with the eligible individual's ability to demonstrate performance on the assessment.
-This information can come from: - 1. the doctor's report; - 2. the diagnostic assessment from a certified professional; and - 3. other clinical records. - B. Local programs should have in place a Special Learning Needs policy.
+This information can come from:

+- 1. the doctor's report

+- 2. the diagnostic assessment from a certified professional

+- 3. other clinical records

+B. Local programs should have a Special Learning Needs policy in place.
 The local program is responsible for coordinating special needs, staff training as needed, reporting, and accountability for all reportable individuals and participants served with special needs.
-An assigned staff/faculty member should be responsible for sharing current information about learning disabilities, ensuring that they are informed about availability of accommodations as part of their enrollment process or orientation, and attending state sponsored training. - C. The accommodations provided in assessment should be similar to the accommodations used during instruction.
-All documentation of the reportable individual's and participants' needs for specific testing accommodations must be maintained in the individual's file and must not be revealed without proper authorization as outlined in the Family Educational Rights and Privacy Act (FERPA).
+An assigned staff/faculty member should be responsible for sharing current information about learning disabilities, ensuring that they are informed about the availability of accommodations as part of their enrollment process or orientation, and attending state-sponsored training.

+C. The accommodations provided in the assessment should be similar to those used during instruction.
+All documentation of the reportable individual's and participants' needs for specific testing accommodations must be maintained in the individual's file and not revealed without proper authorization as outlined in the Family Educational Rights and Privacy Act (FERPA).
 Adult Education program staff should work to ensure that records are handled appropriately.
 Accommodations in testing alter the conditions for administering a test or change the nature of an assessment instrument to allow participants with disabilities to demonstrate their skills and abilities more accurately.
 Proper accommodations meet the needs of the individuals without changing what a test is intended to measure.

-CASAS provides some tests in a format appropriate for the individuals with disabilities, such as computer-based test (CBT) and large-print tests.
+CASAS provides some tests in a format appropriate for individuals with disabilities, such as computer-based tests (CBT) and large-print tests.

-- All CASAS test booklets are available in large-print format. - CBT are available in reading, math, and listening.
+- All CASAS test booklets are available in large-print format. - CBTs are available in reading, math, and listening.